 Tsutsugaki

-Japanese tsutsugaki folk textiles are renowned for their bold, traditional, auspicious and life-affirming pictorial motifs.
-Throughout rural Japan, tsutsugaki pieces were made by commoners for use by their fellow commoners.
-Rural folk commissioned tsutsugaki craftsmen to create depictions of dramatic and propitious motifs on indigo resist-paste dyed cotton or hemp cloth as a way of conveying unspoken meaning and significance to important life, religious and cultural celebrations.
+Japanese tsutsugaki folk textiles are celebrated for their vibrant, traditional, auspicious, and life-affirming pictorial motifs.
+These textiles were created by commoners for use by their fellow commoners in rural Japan.
+Tsutsugaki craftsmen were commissioned to produce depictions of dramatic and propitious motifs on indigo resist-paste dyed cotton or hemp cloth.
+These motifs conveyed unspoken meaning and significance to important life, religious, and cultural celebrations.

-Okinaka bengata tsutsugaki, Ryukyu bengata tsutsugaki The tsutsugaki craftsman was an unnamed artist who didn’t sign his work, and neither did he strive for an ideal composition as compared to an artist of the classical genteel visual arts.
+The tsutsugaki craftsman was an unnamed artist who did not sign his work and did not strive for an ideal composition, unlike artists of the classical genteel visual arts.
 Today, the Japanese consider the historic tsutsugaki artisan a unique mingei craftsman, a maker of imperfect handmade country crafts for ordinary use.
-The word mingei was coined by Soetsu Yanagi, founder of The Japan Folkcraft Museum, in the 1920s.
-He recognized the remarkable arts-and-crafts body of work of a variety of unpretentious craftsmen residing in rural communities who created unsigned craftwork of functional beauty.
+The term mingei was coined by Soetsu Yanagi, founder of The Japan Folkcraft Museum, in the 1920s.
+He recognized the remarkable arts-and-crafts body of work of unpretentious craftsmen residing in rural communities who created unsigned craftwork of functional beauty.

-Tsutsugaki Buddhist Temple Banner Early tsutsugaki textiles produced before 1600 were meant specifically for military, religious and communal purposes.
-For example, samurai commanders flew tsutsugaki war banners or flags with clan crests (kamon) during battles in order to distinguish friend from foe.
-Additionally, tsutsugaki memorial banners and flags held an important position in Buddhist temple and Shinto shrine ceremonial events: birth, marriage (Shinto) and death (Buddhist).
-One of the oldest tsutsugaki textiles in existence is a kyogen drama entertainer’s hemp costume with a two-umbrella motif from the 16th century which is currently housed in the Tokyo National Museum.
+Early tsutsugaki textiles produced before 1600 were specifically designed for military, religious, and communal purposes.
+Samurai commanders used tsutsugaki war banners or flags with clan crests (kamon) during battles to distinguish friend from foe.
+Additionally, tsutsugaki memorial banners and flags played a crucial role in Buddhist temple and Shinto shrine ceremonial events, such as birth, marriage (Shinto), and death (Buddhist).
+One of the oldest tsutsugaki textiles in existence is a kyogen drama entertainer's hemp costume with a two-umbrella motif from the 16th century, currently housed in the Tokyo National Museum.

 As cotton cultivation increased and cotton cloth became more widely available through the encouragement and support of the ruling shogunates, it rapidly replaced hemp and the other bast fibers as the primary material of everyday dress and household textiles.
 Cotton held the advantage of being warmer and more comfortable, and became less expensive and quicker to produce than the hitherto customary bast fiber fabrics.